haddocking/haddocking.github.io/software/haddock3/haddock3-manual/src/clis.md

 ### -re score

 The subcommand `haddock3-re score`, allows to tune the weights of the [HADDOCK scoring function]().
-It takes a `[caprieval]` step folder as positional argument, and the tuned weights for the scoring function.
+It takes a `[caprieval]` step folder as positional argument and the tuned weights for the scoring function.

 Note that if you do not provide new weights as optional arguments, previous weights used in the run are used.